dipikaboro2/yolo-to-voc/README.md

 # YOLO to PASCAL VOC

-Converting YOLO formats to Pascal VOC format.
+This repository contains python scripts for converting YOLO formats to Pascal VOC format.
+There are scripts to verify the conversion.
+You can also visualize both YOLO and PASCAL VOC annotations with the provided codes.

-### Sample images with bboxes
+### Sample images with YOLO and PASCAL VOC bboxes
 <table>
   <tr>
     <td> <img src="yolo-annotation-images/YOLO Annotations_zebras.png" alt="yolo-elephants" ></td>